 Interdisciplinary Master of Science in Engineering (MS/MSE)

-Every plan varies based on your interest, time, and course load.
+Every plan of study varies based on your interest, time, and course load.
 The degree awarded is either the Master of Science in Engineering (MSE) or the Master of Science (MS) depending upon your undergraduate degree; the major is Interdisciplinary Engineering.

 Base Degree Requirements